KritiCParikh/LearningJourney/Algorithms&Operations/Algorithms&Operations.md

 ### Notations

 #### Big O (O) - Upper Bound
-- **Definition:** Represents the worst-case scenario or upper bound of an algorithm's growth rate.
+Represents the worst-case scenario or upper bound of an algorithm's growth rate.
 - **Purpose:** Most commonly used in practice for analyzing algorithms.
 This notation helps identify the maximum time the algorithm might need for a given input size.
 - **Example:** `O(n)` means the algorithm's time complexity grows at most linearly with input size.

 #### Big Theta (Θ) - Tight Bound
-- **Definition:** Represents both the upper and lower bounds of an algorithm's growth rate.
+Represents both the upper and lower bounds of an algorithm's growth rate.
 - **Purpose:** Describes the average-case or exact behavior of an algorithm.
 This is often less emphasized but useful when an average scenario is meaningful.
 - **Example:** `Θ(n)` means the algorithm's time complexity grows exactly linearly with input size.

 #### Big Omega (Ω) - Lower Bound
-- **Definition:** Represents the best-case scenario or lower bound of an algorithm's growth rate.
+Represents the best-case scenario or lower bound of an algorithm's growth rate.
 - **Purpose:** Less commonly used in practical analysis, but it helps understand the minimum time an algorithm will take.
 - **Example:** `Ω(n)` means the algorithm's time complexity grows at least linearly with input size.